onehate/OrangeThermal/README.md

 * Works with Orange Pi Zero 2
 * Works with Phyton 3
-* Works with GPIO Board instaed of BCM
+* Works with GPIO Board instead of BCM
 * Deleted MAX6675 to concentrate on MAX31855 and MAX31856 (near future)